DanielRamos99/Photo-Editing/README.md

 Once the program is downloaded, it is necessary to configure the ssmtp.conf file, where the mail from where the e-mails will be sent will be edited.
 For this, it is necessary to place the following command line: `sudo nano /etc/ssmtp/ssmtp.conf`

 ```
-#user is the name of your Linux user, the symbol # indicates a comment.
+#user is the name of your Linux user, the symbol # indicates a comment
 hostname = user

 root = mail@gmail.com